 Peace Development Fund: Community Organizing Grants

-- Organizing to Shift Power: Groups that are creating a power base that can hold leaders accountable to the people who are affected by their decisions; groups that let their membership or constituents take the lead in collective action-planning and decision-making; and groups whose leadership comes directly from the people who are most affected by the issues they are organizing around.
+- Organizing to Shift Power—Groups that are creating a powerbase that can hold leaders accountable to the people who are affected by their decisions; Groups that let their membership or constituents take the lead in collective action-planning and decision-making; Groups whose leadership comes directly from the people who are most affected by the issues you are organizing around.

-- Working to Build a Movement: Groups that organize in the local community, but make connections between local issues and a broader need for systemic change; groups that provide a space for members to develop their political analyses at the same time as taking action for change; groups that break down barriers within the progressive movement, by building strategic alliances between groups of different cultural or class backgrounds or different issue areas; and groups that explore the root causes of injustice and have a long-term vision for the kind of social change they are working for.
+- Working to Build a Movement—Groups that organize in the local community, but make connections between local issues and a broader need for systemic change; Groups that provide a space for members to develop their political analyses at the same time as taking action for change; Groups that break down barriers within the progressive movement, by building strategic alliances between groups of different cultural or class backgrounds or different issue areas; Groups that explore the root causes of injustice and have a long-term vision for the kind of social change they are working for.

-- Dismantling Oppression: Groups and projects that are proactively engaged in a process of dismantling oppression, confronting privilege, and challenging institutional structures that perpetuate oppression (both internal and external to the organization); and groups that are proactively making connections between the different forms of oppression (racism, heterosexism, sexism, ageism, classism, ableism, etc.), and its connections with injustice.
+- Dismantling Oppression—Groups and projects that are proactively engaged in a process of dismantling oppression, confronting privilege and challenging institutional structures that perpetuate oppression (both internal and external to the organization); Groups that are proactively making connections between the different forms of oppression (racism, heterosexism, sexism, ageism, classism, ableism, etc.), and its connections with injustice.

-- Creating New Structures: Groups that have alternative organizational structures that allow power to flow “from the bottom up”; and efforts to create new, community-based alternative systems and structures (economic, political, cultural, religious, etc.) that are liberating, democratic, and environmentally sustainable and which promote healthy, sustainable communities.
+- Creating New Structures— Groups that have alternative organizational structures that allow power to flow “from the bottom up”; Efforts to create new, community-based alternative systems and structures (economic, political, cultural, religious, etc.) that are liberating, democratic, and environmentally sustainable and which promote healthy, sustainable communities.

 This post was filed under: